jqno/equalsverifier/README.md

 ## Formatting

-EqualsVerifier uses [Google Java Format](https://github.com/google/google-java-format) to format Java files.
+EqualsVerifier uses [Prettier-Java](https://github.com/jhipster/prettier-java) through [Spotless](https://github.com/diffplug/spotless) to format Java files.
 You can call it using `mvn` (without any parameters), which will also run the tests and all the other static analysis.
 Or run `mvn spotless:apply` to only run the formatter.

 ## Conditional tests